Lorna-Liu/ultrasound_vsumm_RL/README.md

 * matplotlib 2.0.2

 **Pre-trained models:**
 The code utilize pre-trained sonoNet models for standard plane detection.
-More details for this model can be found here:<br>
+More details for this model can be found here:<br> [sononet](https://arxiv.org/abs/1612.05601). <br>
-The default path for pre-trained networks is [sononet](https://arxiv.org/abs/1612.05601). <br>

 **Dataset:**
 The features extracted from the ultrasound videos can be downloaded [HERE](https://imperiallondon-my.sharepoint.com/:f:/g/personal/trl15_ic_ac_uk/EoX1nQHhB3FJnbAzarOLwPgBbfU89iCXwnJaxg6rwteR_g?e=fcTrC3).